M3IY0U/StalkbotGUI/README.md

 + The webcam gif command is more experimental than it should be.
 Some possible issues:
     + Memory usage might rise significantly when using this command, but should settle down after a while
     + Gifs might be too large for Discord, aka above 8mb in size (although they should be scaled to avoid that)

-## Installation
-1. Download the latest release from the [Releases](https://github.com/M3IY0U/StalkbotGUI/releases) tab
-2. Extract the folder somewhere and start the executable
-3. Configure your token and prefix in the settings (don't forget to close the config window to save them)
-4. Restart the app
-5. ???
-6. Profit

 ## Alternatives
 For when you are not using the windows